Sewage Ejector Pump Problems: Signs, Solutions & Repair Costs

 How long does a sewage ejector pump last?

-Most sewage ejector pumps last between 7 and 15 years, depending on usage frequency, the quality of the unit, and how well it's been maintained.
-Pumps in homes with heavy basement usage tend to wear faster.
-Regular maintenance — particularly quarterly float tests and annual professional inspections — can push pump lifespan toward the upper end of that range.
+Most sewage ejector pumps last between 7 and 10 years, with higher-quality units occasionally reaching 15 to 20 years when paired with consistent care.
+Pumps in homes with heavy basement usage tend to wear faster, sometimes failing in just 3 to 5 years.
+Regular maintenance, particularly quarterly float tests and annual professional inspections, can push pump lifespan toward the upper end of that range.

 Can I replace an ejector pump myself?